 Our training covers topics such as Organizational Development, Theology of Care, Boundaries and Ethical Practices, Listening, Older Adult Ministry, Hospital Visits, Death and Prayer.

 Because Connection and Care Ministers will be partnering with pastors to offer some of the care previously done only by our pastors, it is important that these persons have basic theological and biblical training.
 Connection and Care Ministers are strongly encouraged to complete at least one year of Disciple Bible Study.

 The following may be substituted for Disciple:

-We ask that Care Ministers know and support Resurrection’s values and perspectives articulated in the following statements.
+We ask that Connection and Care Ministers know and support Resurrection’s values and perspectives articulated in the following statements.
 You don’t have to agree with every part of each statement, but as a leader at Resurrection we expect you to represent these values to our congregants. https://safegatherings.com/

 For questions about Congregational Care Ministry call Wendy Lyons Chrostek at (913) 544-0704, or email using the form below.

 13720 Roe Ave.

 Kansas City, MO 64108

 Blue Springs, MO 64014